The Half Moon Bay ferry pier is an important, busy public transport hub. The new ferry pier has been built and was opened on 7 April 2017.

 Similar in concept to the Hobsonville Point ferry terminal, the pontoon and gangway was built off-site and floated into place to align with the completion of the wharf.

 The width of the wharf closely matches that of the existing Hobsonville Point wharf.
 The pontoon is constructed to international marine standards and follows the same principals as similar locations across Auckland Harbour.

-The wharf structure incorporates elements of local interest including items which reference local mana
+The AT project team worked closely with mana whenua on the pier design and the structure incorporates elements of local interest including items which reference mana

 - Pontoon width: 9.5m.

 The new pier provides safer, more convenient connections between ferry services and existing bus services, and plays a pivotal role in supporting new bus services that form part of the new bus network for east Auckland (due to go live in December 2017).